-A subsidiary of BNS Holdings Liquidating Trust ("BNS Sub") has been named as a defendant in multiple alleged asbestos-related toxic-tort claims filed over a period beginning in 1994 through June 30, 2022.
+A subsidiary of BNS Holdings Liquidating Trust ("BNS Sub") has been named as a defendant in multiple alleged asbestos-related toxic-tort claims filed over a period beginning in 1994 through September 30, 2022.
 In many cases these claims involved more than 100 defendants.
-There remained approximately 46 pending asbestos claims as of June 30, 2022.
+There remained approximately 46 pending asbestos claims as of September 30, 2022.
 BNS Sub believes it has significant defenses to any liability for toxic-tort claims on the merits.
-None of these toxic-tort claims for years beginning 1974 through 1988.
+None of these toxic-tort claims has gone to trial and, therefore, there can be no assurance that these defenses will prevail.
+BNS Sub has insurance policies covering asbestos-related claims for years beginning 1974 through 1988.
 BNS Sub annually receives retroactive billings or credits from its insurance carriers for any increase or decrease in claims accruals as claims are filed, settled or dismissed, or as estimates of the ultimate settlement costs for the then-existing claims are revised.
-As of both June 30, 2022 and December 31, 2021, BNS Sub has accrued \$1,465 relating to the open and active claims against BNS Sub.
+As of both September 30, 2022 and December 31, 2021, BNS Sub has accrued \$1,465 relating to the open and active claims against BNS Sub.
 This accrual includes the amount of unpaid retroactive billings submitted to the Company by the insurance carriers and also the Company's best estimate of the likely costs for BNS Sub to settle these claims outside the amounts funded by insurance.
-There can be no assurance that the experience to-date of existing claims and the related costs of defense, settlements or judgments will be consistent with the experience to-date of existing claims and that BNS Sub will not need to significantly increase its estimated liability for the costs to settle these claims to an amount that could have a material effect on the consolidated financial statements.
+There can be no assurance that the number of future claims and the related costs of defense, settlements or judgments will be consistent with the experience to-date of existing claims and that BNS Sub will not need to significantly increase its estimated liability for the costs to settle these claims to an amount that could have a material effect on the consolidated financial statements.